dipakprajapati2703/reactjs-practice/README.md

 # React.js Demo Project

-A modern React application built with Vite, featuring React Router for navigation, ES6 examples, and props demonstrations.
+A modern React application built with Vite, featuring React Router for navigation, ES6 examples, and comprehensive React demonstrations.
 This project serves as a learning platform for React concepts and modern JavaScript features.

 ## 🚀 Quick Start